 - Age-Gap Romance: Yochay is a widow around 30, while Shira is 18.
 Shira's mother thinks they'd made a great match, but everyone is rightly concerned with the age gap working against them.

-- Almost Kiss: Happens between [[spoiler: Yochay and Shira, after the Rabbi ha vetoed their engagement because realizes Shira is being pressured.
+- Almost Kiss: Happens between Yochay and Shira, after the Rabbi has vetoed their engagement because realizes Shira is doing it to make her parents happy.

 - Arranged Marriage: Most of the marriages are arranged by the family or the Rabbi, but at least both the party involved must give their consent.

 - Cool Old Lady: Aunt Hanna is quite a cool lady, being hadicapped but also reasonable and witty.
-She had the strenght to refuse to marry a man out of convenience (despite being crippled by missing arms and being her last chance of getting married) because she found him unpleasant.
+She had the strenght to refuse to marry a man out of convenience (despite being crippled by missing arms and that was her last chance of marriage) because she found him unpleasant.

-- Death by Childbirth: Esther tragically dies giving birth to Mordecai, kicking the real plot.
+- Death by Childbirth: Esther tragically dies giving birth to Mordecai, kicking the real plot with her husband considering moving abroad taking his son with him.

-- Eureka Moment: After being told by Yochay's mother that Yochay is considering moving to Belgium and remarry, Rivka Mendelmann is shown broodingly doing chores thinking about the terrible news she's received.
-You can literally see the idea popping out when she sees Shira and Yochay happily playing with Mordecai.
+- "Eureka!"
+Moment: After being told by Yochay's mother that Yochay is considering moving to Belgium and remarry, Rivka Mendelmann is shown broodingly doing the dishes, thinking about the terrible news she's received.
+You can literally see the idea popping out when she stops to see Shira and Yochay happily playing with Mordecai.

 - Innocently Insensitive:

-- Then again she says that Yochay is not interested in Freida right in her face, which leads poor Freida to storm out humiliated.
+- Then again she says that Yochay is not interested in Freida right in her face, which leads poor Freida to storm out humiliated and giving her a quite deserved What the Hell, Hero?.

-- Maiden Aunt: Aunt Hanna never married, but she wears her hair covered as married women so men won't give her unpleasant questions.
+- Maiden Aunt: Aunt Hanna never married, but she wears her hair covered as married women so men won't ask her unpleasant questions.

 - Marry for Love: After a Time Skip Shira does indeed marry Yochay, but after they've come to love each other for real.